Theramenes (insect): Taxonomy

+In 2004, Zompro divided the Obriminae, which he raised to the rank of a subfamily, into three tribes and listed Theramenes here in the tribe Eubulidini, in which he included the genus Tisamenus, among others.
+Hennemann et al. synonymized this tribe 2016 with the Obrimini in which they also transferred Theramenes.
+In their work based on genetic analysis to clarify the phylogeny of the Heteropterygidae, Sarah Bank et al. also Theramenes exiguus, as well as another Theramenes species examined.
+This investigation showed that Tisamenus is the sister genus of Theramenes.

 Captivity and way of life

 On August 6, 2015, Franz Seidenschwarz found a pair of Theramenes mandirigma and thus also the first female of this species, of which only three males were known until then.
 He kept the collected specimens in captivity and was able to determine the time from mating to oviposition with 23 days and the time from oviposition to hatching of the nymphs with 83 days.
 He also described the females, the eggs and the nymphs, which are 13 mm long when they hatch, and documented some food plants with Diospyros philippinensis and at least two other Diospyros species as well as Swietenia macrophylla.
 The further breeding of this species has not been successful and the other representatives of the genus are not being bred either.